 The journey time to KL from the port is approx 1.5hrs.
 The walking tour will be a good couple of hours so sensible footwear will be needed, it will be busy as you walk through KL, so please listen to the guides instructions.
 The stop at the Masjid Jamek Mosque will be an outside visit only.
 You’ll need to dress modestly when visiting the religious sites.
 Shorts and short skirts aren’t allowed, and women need to cover their shoulders.
 You’ll also need to take off your shoes before entering the temples.

 Due to health and safety reasons, mobility scooters aren't allowed in the hotel.
 You might be able to park and charge your mobility scooter outside the hotel though.
-If you have a Blue Badge, we'd recommend you take it on holiday with you.
-Manual and electric wheelchairs are fine to use inside and out.

 - SUITABILITY Large amount of physical activity.